Professor Alex Mesoudi

 Science and Engineering Research Support Facility (SERSF):, University of Exeter, Penryn Campus, Penryn, Cornwall, TR10 9FE, UK

-Office hours: Term 1: 10-11am Thursdays, and 10-11am Fridays, via Teams.
+Office hours: Term 1: 10-11am Wednesdays, and 10-11am Fridays, via Teams.
 Please sign up to a slot on this signup sheet and I will call you on Teams.

-Term 1: 10-11am Thursdays, and 10-11am Fridays, via Teams.
+Term 1: 10-11am Wednesdays, and 10-11am Fridays, via Teams.
 Please sign up to a slot on this signup sheet and I will call you on Teams.

 I conduct research into human cultural evolution, in which cultural change is studied as an evolutionary process, and social learning, the processes by which we learn from other people.
 I run lab experiments and construct theoretical models investigating human social learning biases - who learns what, from whom, when and why - and how these generate and maintain large-scale cultural change and diversity.